Nsayre/nds-docs/guides/Python.rst

    than an equivalent solution in Python.
 Therefore they should be used when possible.
-One good way to build awareness of built-in functions and methods is to consider whether there is a built-in function or method that could implement the desired functionality whenever we write as new function.
+One good way to build awareness of built-in functions and methods is to consider whether there is a built-in function or method that could implement the desired functionality whenever writing a new function.
    Searching through auto-complete options for functions or methods and reading their documentation in an IDE is an excellent way to build familiarity through practice.
 Memorizing them before needing to use them is likely